fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 More than just a nonstandard keyboard layout, Maltron is a manufacturer of ergonomic keyboards.
 While also shipping with QWERTY or DVORAK Layouts, they developed their own, based on a frequency of use analysis of not just letters, but also special characters such as space, commas and dots.
-Bi- and Trigram frequencies have been taken into account as well.
+Bi- and trigram frequencies have been taken into account as well.
 Another design goal seems to have been to increase the number of different words each single hand can write.

-Maltron Keybords work just like any other Keyboard and do not require additional software.
+Maltron keyboards work just like any other Keyboard and do not require additional software.
 No Operating-System adjustment is required, either.